AishvaryaMorolia/LovetheWorld/README.md

 # LovetheWorld
-I wanna build an app which makes each one love the world.
+I wanna build an app which makes each one love the world.yayyy